 You've heard the phrase, and for water, it really is true.
-Earth's water is (almost) everywhere: above the Earth in the air and clouds, on the Earth as rivers, oceans, ice, plants, and dogs, and inside the Earth in the top few miles of the ground.
+Earth's water is (almost) everywhere: above the Earth in the air and clouds, on the surface of the Earth in rivers, oceans, ice, plants, in living organisms, and inside the Earth in the top few miles of the ground.

 Below are two representations of where Earth's water resides.
-The left-side bar chart shows how almost all Earth's water is saline and in the oceans.
-And of the small amount that isactually freshwater, only a relatively small portion is available to sustain human, plant, and animal life.
+The left-side bar chart shows how almost all of Earth's water is saline and is found in the oceans.
+Of the small amount that is actually freshwater, only a relatively small portion is available to sustain human, plant, and animal life.

-The globe image is meant to show how much actual water exists, as compared to the total size of the Earth.
-The spheres look small because it is compared to the size of the whole globe.
-What it show is that Earth's water resides in a very thin slice all around the Earth's surface.
+The globe image represents how much actual water exists, compared to the total size of the Earth.
+Notice the blue spheres (representing water).
+They look small because they are being compared to the size of the whole globe.
+The image shows that Earth's water resides in a very thin slice all around the Earth's surface.

 (1) All water (sphere over western U.S., 860 miles in diameter)